mshumer/interactive-sora/README.md

 The script installs backend/frontend deps, spins up FastAPI on `http://localhost:8000`, and serves the React UI on `http://localhost:5173`.

 The world boots with a placeholder base prompt.
-First-time explorers are asked for a Gemini API key (to render Veo clips) and optionally an OpenAI key (for planning/summaries) the first time they select an ungenerated branch.
+First-time explorers are asked for a Gemini API key (used for Veo renders and Gemini 2.5 Pro planning) the first time they select an ungenerated branch.
 Keys stay in `localStorage` and never leave the browser.

 ---